Alex1607/WorldAPI/README.md

 /**
- * Saved the dictory of the world.
+ * Saves the mentioned world as an ZIP File.
  * However it does not save the world ingame.
 So its best combined with a "Bukkit.getWorld(world).save();"
  * @param world World that will be saved
  * @param output Requires a path and filename with the .zip extention like: worlds/world.zip